-While seasonal prediction activities involve evaluations of the robustness of the skill of the predictions, they often do so without seeking reasons for why predictions are accurate in some cases and inaccurate in others.
-The Consortium activity can add to both aspects by examining the causality of observed seasonal climate anomalies.
+Climate attribution.
+Current research on seasonal climate variability can be viewed as having two distinct aspects: monitoring and prediction.
+Monitoring involves documenting global seasonal observed climate anomalies, without necessarily seeking to understand their causes.
+Seasonal prediction involves evaluation of the robustness of the skill of the predictions, but often without seeking reasons for why predictions are accurate in some cases and inaccurate in others.
+The consortium can contribute to both aspects by examining the causes of observed seasonal climate anomalies.

-As discussed in section 4, an outcome of the Consortium activity will be to better understand atmospheric signals consistent with global SST forcings.
-This exercise could be done independently of the observed atmospheric anomalies.
-However, if the atmospheric signals inferred from the AGCM simulations are also compared with the observed atmospheric anomalies, the Consortium activity can examine the causality of observed seasonal climate.
-In other words, the same set of AGCM runs can be used to explore attribution (identification of causality) and predictability (robustness of relationship between external forcing and climate) for the observed anomalies.
-As an example, in the top panel of Fig. 5 we show the observed surface temperature anomalies for DJF 2002-03.
-A comparison between the observed anomalies and the model simulations (Fig. 3) indicates that there is good agreement between the two over North America-in particular the negative temperature anomalies along the immediate east coast of the U.S. and positive anomalies in portions of western North America.
+The consortium work to better understand atmospheric signals consistent with global SST forcings could be done independently of the observed atmospheric anomalies.
+However, if the atmospheric signals inferred from the AGCM simulations are also compared with the observed atmospheric anomalies, the causality of observed seasonal climate can be included in the exercise.
+Hence, the same set of AGCM runs can be used to explore attribution (identification of causality) and predictability (robustness of relationship between external forcing and climate) for the observed anomalies.

+As an example, in the top panel of Fig. 5, we show the observed 2-m temperature anomalies for DJF 2002-03.
+A comparison between the observed anomalies and the model simulations (Fig. 3) indicates that there is good agreement between the two over North America-in particular, the negative temperature anomalies along the immediate east coast of the United States and positive anomalies in portions of western North America.
 The mutual agreement in the atmospheric signal among five AGCMs and the observations gives some confidence that the observed anomalies are related to the global SSTs.

 Shown in the bottom panel of Fig. 5 is an agreement plot similar to that of Fig. 4, but also incorporating the observations with the model-simulated signals.
 Here it is seen that a few regions of agreement among the AGCMs are lost when the observations are included, as for example a portion of northeastern India and northeastern China.
-However, over the geographical regions where the atmospheric signal among the models agrees with the observed anomalies, the sign of observed anomalies are found to be consistent with all of the AGCM responses, and one may be tempted to attribute the observation to the SST-forced signal.
+However, where the modeled atmospheric signal agrees with the observed anomalies, the signs of observed anomalies are found to be consistent with all of the AGCM responses, and one may be tempted to attribute the observation to the SST-forced signal.
 However, the question remains open as to whether the latter agreement could be coincidental.

 In seeking an attribution for the observed anomalies, it becomes important to examine their location within the PDF formed by all simulated anomalies associated with the boundary forcing, rather than just the PDF's mean value.
 It is necessary therefore to express the attribution of individual observed seasonal mean anomalies in probabilistic terms.
-Under the current Consortium activity there is an ensemble of approximately 80 simulations for each season.
-Similar to the agreement plot in Fig. 4, maps showing the spatial distribution of probability for AGCM simulated anomalies to be above or below given thresholds can be analyzed.
+Similar to the agreement plot in Fig. 4, maps showing the spatial distribution of probability for AGCM-simulated anomalies to be above or below given thresholds can be analyzed.
 This probability would be approximated as the number of ensemble members in the given interval divided by the total number of ensembles.
-It is emphasized that in doing a probabilistic evaluation using the full PDF of simulations, a large (order ~100) ensemble size is required (Sardeshmukh et al. 2000), and correction of systematic errors on an AGCM-specific basis is desirable.
+It is emphasized that a probabilistic evaluation using the full PDF of simulations requires a large (order ~100) ensemble size (Sardeshmukh et al. 2000), and correction of systematic errors on an AGCM-specific basis is desirable.
+The consortium currently has an ensemble of approximately 80 simulations for each season.